 Parts for digital televisions and cars were down.
 Demand for mobile-phone processors also fell, as a couple of the company’s customers struggled, he said.

-Avnet Inc. (AVT), Arrow Electronics Inc. and WPG Holdings Ltd., three of Texas Instruments’ largest customers, are all distributors of electronic components.
-They account for more than 20 percent of the company’s sales, according to supply- chain data compiled by Bloomberg (TXN).
+Avnet Inc. (AVT:US), Arrow Electronics Inc. and WPG Holdings Ltd., three of Texas Instruments’ largest customers, are all distributors of electronic components.
+They account for more than 20 percent of the company’s sales, according to supply- chain data compiled by Bloomberg (TXN:US).

 Texas Instruments was once the biggest maker of digital signal processors, or DSPs, for mobile phones through its relationship with Nokia Oyj.
 The Finnish phonemaker has decided to diversify by using other suppliers, and Texas Instruments is exiting the baseband DSP business.

 The company is still in the phone market via its OMAP processors that run programs in smartphones and tablets and it supplies other chips that provide connectivity to handsets.